consul alternatives and similar tools

 Salt

-Software to automate the management and configuration of any infrastructure or application at scale.
-Get access to the Salt software package repository here: -
+Software to automate the management and configuration of infrastructure and applications at scale. -

 Nomad